Lemon-Chad/jpizza-docs/source/usage.md

 You can download the latest JAR file from the GitHub repository and put it in a directory of your choosing.
 Then add that directory to your PATH.

+## Running Files

+To run a file, you can simply call `dp` from the command line followed by the file path.
+The file extension must be a `.devp` file.

+**NOTE**: *It does not automatically assume your current working directory, so you will have to pass the full path or use your OS's equivalant of %CD%.*